rajrajhans/phoenix-elixir-nix-starter/README.md

 - Multi env support (using [shdotenv](https://github.com/ko1nksm/shdotenv))
 - `run` commands for common workflows
 - Github Actions setup for
-  - running tests (with nix cache support)
+  - running build & tests in CI (with nix cache & postgres support)
+  - running lint (credo) and dialyzer in CI
   - deploying to fly.io
 - Setup for spawning an IEX shell on production server
 - VSCode Tasks for running tests.